-Michael Schaeffer Omer-Man is DAWN's Director of Research for Israel-Palestine.
+Michael Schaeffer Omer-Man is the Director of Israel-Palestine at DAWN.

 He is an expert on politics and society in the region, with a focus on Israel's policies of occupation and annexation, its civil and human rights record, and the influence of the US-Israel relationship over those areas.